elogind/elogind/docs/UIDS-GIDS.md

    affected by `adduser` allocations (see above).
    And we leave some room upwards for other purposes.
    (And if you wonder why precisely these numbers: if you write them in hexadecimal, they might make more sense: 0xEF00 and 0xFFEF).
-   The `nss-systemd` module will synthesize user records implicitly for all currently allocated dynamic users from this range.
+   The `nss-elogind` module will synthesize user records implicitly for all currently allocated dynamic users from this range.
    Thus, NSS-based user record resolving works correctly without those users being in `/etc/passwd`.